 The last of the five characteristics of righteousness found in Proverbs is that of being prayerful.
 Note Proverbs 15:8– 9 in this regard:

 In these two back-to-back Proverbs of parallelism, prayer is equated with righteousness (the second stanzas of both passages).
 What every country most needs are men and women beseeching God’s guidance in their personal and state affairs.
-Furthermore, and very important to understand about this:
+Furthermore, here is something very important to understand about this:

 Scripture tells us that God only hears the prayers of leaders and citizens who are upright and righteous from His perspective, meaning they have placed their faith in Jesus Christ.

 Scripture is clear here.
 For those who are at odds with God, who passively or actively reject the Son of God, their prayers, beyond the prayer of repentance, go unheard.
-States Proverbs 15:29 in this regard:
+Proverbs 15:29 is clear in this regard:

 All would agree that characteristics of righteousness are necessary to the dispatch of good civil government, but how you produce such individuals to lead in the state is more difficult than the simple analysis of the need.
 The only way to produce these virtues in leaders is through the evangelism and discipleship efforts of believers in the lives of other individuals.
 As the discipleship, priorities, responsibilities, and manifestations of the church go, so goes the state.
 Put another way, the state reflects the collective righteousness of its people, much more than it is the cause of it.
 Put still another way, the heralders of God’s truth are critically important to the success of the public servant and the future of the country; the expositor/instructor of God’s precepts is the seminal incubator of a country’s present and future culture.
 In Hosea 4:6, God said to his Bible teachers of the time: